top of page

 atavistic

-Traits or behaviors that have reappeared after being dormant for many generations.
+Atavistic means traits or behaviors that have reappeared after being dormant for many generations.

 "The eerie howl of the wolf awakened an atavistic fear deep within her."

-Detailed meaning of atavistic
+Detailed Meaning of Atavistic

 Atavistic is an adjective that describes something that is characteristic of an earlier ancestral type or reminiscent of more primitive or ancestral traits.
 It is often used in biology to describe the reappearance of ancestral characteristics that were previously thought to have been lost in a particular species.
 For example, a bird may display atavistic wing feathers, which were present in its ancient ancestors but have not been seen in more recent generations.
 In a cultural or psychological context, atavistic can refer to behavior or values that are perceived to be primitive or uncivilized, or to a resurgence of historical or traditional customs or practices.
 The term is often used to suggest a throwback to a less evolved or less developed state.